juzeon/SydneyQt/README.md

 ### CAPTCHA

+Starting from v2.4.0, SydneyQt will launch a local Selenium browser to try resolving the CAPTCHA automatically, and use a [Bypass Server](https://github.com/Harry-zklcdc/go-proxy-bingai#%E4%BA%BA%E6%9C%BA%E9%AA%8C%E8%AF%81%E6%9C%8D%E5%8A%A1%E5%99%A8) instead if configured.

-To solve the `User needs to solve CAPTCHA to continue` error, please follow these steps:
+If this does not work, please follow these steps:

 1. Check if the cookies have expired.
 If so, re-importing them.
 2. After making sure the cookies are valid, open Bing Web in your browser and sending a random message.
 You should see a CAPTCHA challenge.
 If not, verify that the current user matches the cookies.json file.
 Complete the CAPTCHA and go back to the software.
 It should work fine now.